build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 </details>

-Just like we did when examining the output of the `tcpdump` of the `ping` from `host-c` to `host-f`, let's follow the timestamps in chronological order for each line of output from each machine.
+Similar to how we were examining the output of the `tcpdump` of the `ping` from `host-c` to `host-f`, let's follow the timestamps in chronological order for each line of output from each machine.

 > **host-c:**
 > 19:58:36.776848 IP 6.0.0.103.5353 > 224.0.0.251.5353: 0 A (QM)? host-h.local.
 (30)

-Just like before, `host-c` is sending a name resolution query for `host-h.local` on the multicast DNS IP address (`224.0.0.251`) and port (`5353`).
+As we saw before, `host-c` is sending a name resolution query for `host-h.local` on the multicast DNS IP address (`224.0.0.251`) and port (`5353`).
 Because this request is being sent to a multicast address, it will be broadcast to every machine on the ethernet network.

 > **router-3, eth1**
 > 19:58:36.776906 IP (tos 0x0, ttl 255, id 6263, offset 0, flags [DF], proto UDP (17), length 58)